International

 - PACTUM (political science)

-Building on its international reach, this international partner laboratory will serve as a hub for knowledge creation and dissemination between the two institutions, centered around a shared scientific program.
+Building on its international reach, this international partner laboratory will serve as a hub for knowledge creation and dissemination between the two institutions, centered around a shared scientific agenda.
 The goal of the partnership is to promote the exchange of expertise, the organization of scientific events, joint publications, the awarding of scholarships, and international student mobility as part of their academic programs (Master’s, PhD).

 - Transnational Diploma (DTN) – Sherbrooke (CANADA)